LeonisX/yoda-stories-translation-tool/documents/france.md

 **Tiles**:

 To accommodate all text, the number of tiles has been increased from `2123` to `2135`.
-So many tiles were required in order to write text between the lines without limiting oneself to the dimensions of the tiles.
+So many tiles required in order to write text between the lines without limiting oneself to the dimensions of the tiles.

 * Changed tiles: 2090-2108
 * 11 new tiles: 2123-2134